MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/security-wdac.md

 Use the following steps to create a supplemental policy:

 1. Before you begin, install the software that will be covered by the supplemental policy into its own directory.
 It's okay if there are subdirectories.
-When creating the supplemental policy, you'll need to provide a directory to scan, and you don’t want your supplemental policy to cover all code on the system.
+When creating the supplemental policy, you must provide a directory to scan, and you don’t want your supplemental policy to cover all code on the system.
 In our example, this directory is C:\software\codetoscan.

 1. Once you have all your software in place, run the following command to create your supplemental policy.
 Use a unique policy name to help identify it.